m-holton/match_samples/README.md

-# match_samples
+# match-samples
-match_samples allows users to filter down a metadata file, label samples case or control, and match case to control samples.
+match-samples allows users to filter down a metadata file, label samples case or control, and match case to control samples.

 ## Arguments
-Each visualizer in match_samples takes a combination of the 9 arguments below
+Each visualizer in match-samples takes a combination of the 9 arguments below

 1. visualization
    - file location to save augmented metadata to